 The author reviews ISO 14971 Deviation #5, which is specific to selecting risk control options and protective measures for CE Marking medical devices.

-Essential Requirement 1 and 2 require that risk control options are implemented for all risks prior to determining acceptability of residual risks.
-Essential requirement 2 also requires manufacturers to implement all risk control options—unless the risk controls do not further reduce risk.
+Essential Requirements 1 and 2 require that risk control options are implemented for all risks before determining the acceptability of residual risks.
+The 2nd Essential requirement also requires manufacturers to implement all risk control options—unless the risk controls do not further reduce risk.

-Clause 6.2 of the 14971 Standard suggests that you only need to use “one or more” of the risk control options, and Clause 6.4 indicates that further risk control measures are not needed if the risk is acceptable.
-There is a clear contradiction between the intent of the Standard and the Directives.
+Clause 6.2 of the 14971 Standard suggests that you only need to use “one or more” of the risk control options, and Clause 6.4 indicates that further risk control measures are not required if the risk is acceptable.
+There is an apparent contradiction between the intent of the Standard and the Directives.

 - Ignore Clause 5 of the 2007/2009 version of ISO 14971